 7a.4 This policy ensures that new uses are compatible with the residential character and amenity of the area.
-In this instance, whilst the volume of objections from the local community is noted regarding activities and comings and goings at this site, it remains the case that insufficient evidence is before officers to suggest that the use of the garage outbuilding would be commercial in nature.
-In addition, the applicant has specifically applied for planning permission for a domestic outbuilding, and indicated that this shall be used for purposes associated with their hobby of stock car racing.
-Therefore, it would not be reasonable for officers to assess the current proposal against Policy HC07 as a material change of use is not considered to have occurred.
+In this instance, whilst the volume of objections from the local community is noted regarding activities and comings and goings at this site, it remains the case that insufficient evidence is before officers to suggest that the use of the proposed retrospective garage outbuilding would be commercial in nature.
+In addition, the applicant has specifically applied for planning permission for a domestic outbuilding, and therefore it would not be reasonable for officers to assess the current proposal against Policy HC07.
 Were a future application to be submitted for a commercial use on this site, it would be assessed on its own merits against Policy HC07 and other relevant policies.